 Depending on the field of research the candidates are allocated to specific expert committees, which are involved in the admittance, guidance, and evaluation of the PhD candidates.
 The GHS currently has three expert committees.
 Expert Committee I covers competences in areas such as preventive and social medicine, public health, psychology or rehabilitation.
-Expert Committee II focuses on research fields in the cognitive neurosciences.
-Expert Committee III accompanies the research activities of clinically active candidates who are completing a PhD program in parallel to their work in the clinic (for more information see: Expert Committee III).
+Expert Committee IIfocuses on research fields in the cognitive neurosciences.
+Expert Committee III accompanies the research activities of clinically active candidates who are completing a PhD program in parallel to their work in the clinic (for more information see: here).

 The PhD program of the GHS consists of the doctoral thesis involving 3 to 4 years of research work carried out at one of the research units affiliated with the GHS and of an individually tailored training program of 18.0 ECTS credit points.